How to align cybersecurity investment with your business risk

 To address this, C-Risk has launched a three-part series of webinars, aiming to share best practice on how to factor IT security control performance in order to calculate cyber risk in financial terms.

-When organisations have a better understanding of which controls give the most value, they can make more informed decisions about reducing their risks and minimising outages or loss events.
+When organizations have a better understanding of which controls give the most value, they can make more informed decisions about reducing their risks and minimizing outages or loss events.
 This way, they can align security investment more closely with business assets that are most at risk.

 The webinar looked at the role of FAIR (Factor Analysis of Information Risk), an independent standard for quantifying and managing information risk.
 This has generated a lot of excitement and anticipation within the risk management community, according to Tom Callaghan, Co-founder of C-Risk and co-chair of the FAIR Institute Paris chapter.